kubeslice/worker-operator/README.md

 ### Getting Secrets from Controller Cluster (if it's not already done)

-The following command will fetch the relevant secrets from controller cluster and copy them to `secrets` folder.
-It will also output them so that we can use it to populate helm chart values.
+The following command will fetch the relevant secrets from the controller cluster and copy them to the `secrets` folder.
+Additionally, it will return the secrets so that we can use them to populate the helm chart values.

 ```console
 deploy/controller_secret.sh [controller_cluster_context] [project_namespace] [worker_cluster_name]